avizyt/LearnCpp101/Notes/note.md

         method.
     2. **Call by reference**
         If you need to change value of the parameters inside the method, than you should us call by refence.
-C++ by defalut passes by value.Therefore. to make it happen, you need to pass by reference by using "&" operator.
+C++ by defalut passes by value.Therefore.to make it happen, you need to pass by reference by using "&" operator.
         The variable inside the called function also refer to the same variable inside the calling function.
 When the value of reference variable is changed then the original variable value also change. see incrementPassByre.cpp
     3. **Call by Pointer**
         When we pass address of variable inside calling function to the called